LedgeDash/unum/docs/configuration-language.md

 2. What input to invoke it with
 3. Whether the result should be written into an intermediary data store

-The [unum runtime](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md) is what actually executes the continuations written in `unum-config.json`.
-The execution invokes the next unum function with the current function's result value and optionally writes the value to the intermediary data store.
-For more details, see [the unum Runtime documentation](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md).

-Application programmers can write continuations directly for each function to build workflows.
-Alternatively, they can provide a Step Functions definition to the [unum frontend compiler](https://github.com/LedgeDash/unum-compiler/blob/main/docs/frontend-compiler.md), and the compiler can translate the state machine into a set of `unum-config.json`, one for each function in the workflow.
-For more details, see [the unum frontend compiler documentation](https://github.com/LedgeDash/unum-compiler/blob/main/docs/frontend-compiler.md).

 # unum Configuration Language